Make way for innovation in the enterprise

 Partner | Chief Innovation Officer

-How much room should you make for innovation?
-As mushroom as possible!
+How much room should be made for innovation in the enterprise?
+As "mushroom" as possible!

-The following is the preface to our latest eBook.
+The following is an excerpt from our eBook, The New Innovation Blueprint for the Enterprise.
 Download the full version here.

 The words “human” and “humor” both trace back to the Indo-European root, “ghom,” or “humus,” meaning earth or ground.
 This etymology is enlightening if we think about the common thread of being born of this earth, and how important it is to be able to laugh at ourselves (“humility” is part of this root, too) in order to face life’s realities.